- Larry spent the first half of the year working in Pennsylvania. It was sad but we were thankful for the job!

 This takes a while.
 Make your yogurt on a weekend day when you are home to monitor.

 When 3 hours have passed, scoop out 2 cups of the warmish milk and put it in a bowl.
 Whisk in 1/2 cup of store-bought live/active culture yogurt.
-Then dump the bowl contents back into the crockpot
+Then dump the bowl contents back into the crockpot.
+Stir to combine.

 Go to bed, or let it sit for 8 hours.